-Your face, Photoshopped, can be yours for the draping.
-It’s easy to look at and easy to be.
 After years of feeling uncomfortable with makeup, Shannon said this,

-The colors in my swatch feel right to me, as does the description of the Soft Summer personality – it all fits in terms of how I know myself.
+The colours in my swatch feel right to me, as does the description of the Soft Summer personality – it all fits in terms of how I know myself.
 The make-up application looked and felt fantastic and, for the first time, made me want to buy and wear make-up.